tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 ```
 <p align="right"><sub>quizApp.js lines 140 - 163</sub></p>

-- The function first checks if the user answered correctly or wrong
+- The function first checks if the user answered correctly or not
-	- If the user answered correct, their tracked score will go up and the answer button will turn green
+	- If the user answered correctly, their tracked score will go up and the answer button they clicked will turn green
- 	- If the user answered wrong, the answer button will turn red
+ 	- If the user answered incorrectly, the answer button they clicked will turn red
 - The program also goes through the options and adds in the green color to the correct answer manually
 	- This is done for the case where the user does not select the right answer, they still need to be shown what the correct one was even if they did not select it
 - The final for loop is the function preventing the user from clicking another button (by disabling all the other answer buttons) after the user has selected an answer